marstonmusicinfo@gmail.com

 Our first concert was part of the Frome Festival 2021.
 Singer / songwriter Daisy Chapman's outstanding vocals filled the space and convinced us that we had a special building with an exquisite acoustic which we had to keep developing to share with those who love music.

 Other groups who came to perform in that first year included The Somerset Russets and Amusette.
-We also held Sunday afternoon Open Mic Session which have been very popular with musicians and listeners.
+We also held Sunday afternoon Open Mic Session which have been popular with musicians and listeners.

 Just before Christmas the hugely talented playwright and master of storytelling Frome based actor Pip Utton, brought Charles Dickens' “A Christmas Carol,” to life.
 An amazing, atmospheric performance.

 In May 2022 Belshazzar's Feast brought their UK and world tours to an end with an iconic Farewell Tour.
-Tim Pitman, the 'voice of Somerset' thrilled his audience with a range of songs and arias supported by Jacquelyn Bevan and Linda Stocks (of Trio Paradis)on piano and cello.
+Tim Pitman, the 'voice of Somerset' thrilled his audience with a range of songs and arias supported by Jacquelyn Bevan and Linda Stocks (of Trio Paradis) on piano and cello.
 Perfect.
 This was followed by Anna Tam with her masterful playing of the nickelharpa, viola de gamba and hurdy-gurdy.

-We have covered a lot of ground with some small steps over the past two year.
+We have covered a lot of ground with some small steps over the past four years.
 We need much more support if this is to be sustained.
 With a lot more support we could develop it.
 (A similar venue in Cornwall, St Endellion Church, has 60 volunteers.
 We have 3 or 4 but need more to make it work).
 Please get in touch if you can help with stewarding, promotion, productions and all the other essentials of the venue.
 If you are unable to help, keep an eye on this web-site or join our mailing list to keep up with the exciting programmes we are developing anyway.

 Upcoming Events